g-pengrend/ollama/README.md

    - **Mac:** `brew install libmagic`

 4. **Set up the environment:**
-   - Note: the requirements file is for windows, if on mac, make sure step 3 is done correctly first
+   - Note: the requirements file is for Windows; if on Mac, make sure step 3 is done correctly first.
    - Install all required packages: `pip install -r requirements.txt`

 5. **Model Configuration:**